jmcuneo/a3-persistence/public/README.txt

 - Buttons are added in the table for Dates: For convince, you may click on a date to make it autofill in the text input for date

+- 100 in all 4 lighthouse tests: Final commit of this project passed all 4 lighthouse tests at 100